wp-plugins/gwolle-gb/readme.txt

 = Licence =

-The plugin itself (the code) is released under the GNU General Public License; a copy of this licence can be found at the licence homepage or in the gwolle-gb.php file at the top.
+The plugin itself is released under the GNU General Public License; a copy of this licence can be found at the licence homepage or in the gwolle-gb.php file at the top.

 For the licences regarding the use of reCAPTCHA or the icons you may ask the authors.